kata198/AdvancedHTMLParser/README.md

 Style attributes can be manipulated just like in javascript, so element.style.position = 'relative' for setting, or element.style.position for access.
 There are also helper methods, getStyle(name) and setStyle(name, value) which will set the  correct values.

+The naming conventions are the same as in javascript, like "element.style.paddingTop" for "padding-top" attribute.

 **TagCollection**